johnsonandjohnson/Bodiless-JS/packages/bodiless-table/README.md

 ### Footer

-Adding a Footer row creates a normal row, but at the bottom of the table.
+Adding a Footer row creates a row intended for footer content using the `<tfoot>` tag.

 ---